kpachhai/hip-1215-simple-contracts-demo/1AlarmClock.md

 ## 2. Relevant HIPs and Why This Is Unique

-This demo relies on Hedera Improvements Proposals:
+This demo relies on the following Hedera Improvements Proposals(HIPSs):

 - [HIP‑755 – Schedule Service System Contract](https://hips.hedera.com/hip/hip-755)
   Exposes the Hedera Schedule Service as a system contract (address `0x16b`) callable from EVM.